-- If you don’t recognize something or don’t know how to cook it, we can give you general advice about how we prepare that.
+- If you don't recognize something or don't know how to cook it, we can give you general advice about how we prepare it.
 We also recommend finding recipes online here at the blog, where we have recipes sorted by vegetable.
-If you know you don’t like something or can’t use it, don’t feel obliged to take it.
-We will donate anything you don’t take.
+If you know you don't like something or can't use it, don't feel obliged to take it.
+We will donate anything you don't take.

 - If we are running low on something, we might have more in the van or cooler.
 Please let us know.
 We might also have something different to bring out to replace it.